FARGO

 Mechanics

-If FARGO were to fall apart during launch, much work would have been in vain.
-To prevent this, the Mechanics team designs the structure of our experiment to meet various requirements, such as strength, tightness, and ease of assembly.
+If FARGO fell apart at launch, a lot of work would have been wasted.
+To prevent this from happening, Mechanics is developing the structure of our experiment to meet a wide range of requirements, such as strength, tightness, and ease of assembly.

 Electronics

-Here, the electronic design of the individual experiments and the overall system is carried out.
-On custom-designed circuit boards, everything from power supply and experiment control to data communication and storage is implemented.
+This is where the electronic design of the individual experiments and the overall system is carried out.
+Everything from the power supply and experiment control to data communication and storage is implemented on circuit boards developed in-house.

 Software

-Both on our main computer and on our experiment boards, software runs to ensure the operation and communication of the experiments.
-The team must address the unique challenges of an ISS mission – if the software doesn’t work, the project doesn’t work.
+Software that ensures experimental operation and communication runs on both our main computer and our experiment boards.
+The team must address the specific challenges of an ISS mission—if the software does not work, the project does not work.